lupyuen/nuttx-star64/README.md

 MTVAL: 0000000000000030
 ```

 Exception Program Counter is `c000f366`.
-We disregard the `c000` because NuttX maps the Scheme App into the RISC-V User Memory Space.
+We disregard the `c000` because NuttX maps the Scheme App into the RISC-V User Memory Space at `c0000000`.
 So actual Program Counter is `f366`

 We look up `f366` in the disassembly...